About FISCO

 Our Mission

 FISCO’s mission is to provide companionship, connection and compassion to senior Asian immigrants so that they can maintain good physical and mental health.
 We work together and strive to create a friendly and loving atmosphere for seniors with a deep understanding of the challenges they face.
+At FISCO, we integrate art and culture to create meaningful opportunities for seniors to connect, reflect, and reminisce.
+Through thoughtfully designed programs and cultural celebrations, we provide a supportive environment where older adults can engage with the arts, share personal histories, and foster a sense of community and belonging.

 Our Vision